DrakirL/DrakirL.github.io/p10/class/cleric.md

 Rank 9: | | | | | | | | | 1 | 1
 Rank 10: | | | | | | | | | | 1

-### Level 1: Channel Divinity
+### Level 1: Divine Spark
 You can use any Channel Divinity Ability you have once per Rest. *PHRASING?
 If a Channel Divinity Ability forces a creature to make a Save, it is made against your Passive Magic Skill.
 <br><br>
 In addition, you gain the Channel Divinity Ability: *Divine Spark*.

 #### Divine Spark
-You present your holy symbol to a creature within 30 feet of you.
-It either regains HP equal to a number of d8s equal to your level or it must make a Charisma Save. <br>
+You present your holy symbol to a creature within 20?
+60? feet of you.
+It either regains HP equal to a number of d8s equal to your Level or it must make a Charisma Save (your choice). <br>
-A creature takes Radiant or Infernal damage (your choice) equal to equal to a number of d8s equal to your level on a failed Save, or half as much on a success.
+A creature takes Radiant or Infernal damage (your choice) equal to equal to a number of d8s equal to your Level on a failed Save, or half as much on a success.

 ### Level 1: Cleric Subclass
 You choose a Cleric Subclass and gain its Level 1 Features. <br>
-Your subclass comes with a list of Domain Spells?
+Your subclass comes with a list of Domain Spells.
+You learn these Spells at the defined levels, and they count as Divine Spells for you, even if they don't normally.
+(PHRASING?)

 ### Level 2: Holy Order
 Choose one of the following benefits:
 <br><br>
 **Crusader** <br>
-Add 2 Skill Points to your Martial Skill? <br>
 You gain Proficiency with Advanced Melee Weapons, Advanced Ranged Weapons, Heavy Armor, and Large Shields.
 <br><br>
 **Herald** <br>
-Add 2 Skill Points to your Magic Skill? <br>
-You can use your *Channel Divinity* as a Spell Slot with a Rank equal to half your Level?
-(PHRASING?) <br>
+You can now use your *Divine Spark* up to 2 times per Rest. <br>
-MORE?
-<br><br>
-**Mentor?** <br>
-You gain 6?
-Skill Points to spend. <br>
-You gain one Training of your choice.
-(PHRASING?) <br>
-MORE?

-### Level 2: Divine Wrath/Blessed Strike?
+### Level 2: Divine Wrath
 When you deal damage to one or more creatures with an attack or Spell, you can deal an additional 1d8 damage to one of those creatures. <br>
 After you've dealt this damage, you can't do so again until you regain your Actions.
 <br><br>